improve readability of help/man output

 Regarding the option list, I meant to but forgot to mention that Justin's proposed formatting looks reasonable and even though this will require multiple lines per option, I don't think that is an issue - especially if the help output gets reduced to display only a subset of options.
 One way to accomplish this is to tag some of the options for help output.
 The same mechanism of using flags/tags could be used for custom categorization (e.g. input/output, run control options etc.).
 It seems that such flags/tags would require a relatively small change in the option module's API and no changes in the order the options are listed in the code.

-#12 Updated by Teemu Murtola over 4 years ago
+#12 Updated by Teemu Murtola almost 5 years ago

 - Category set to core library